react-grid-layout/react-grid-layout/README.md

 // If you forget the leading . it will not work.
 draggableHandle: ?string = '',

-// If true, the layout will compact vertically
-verticalCompact: ?boolean = true,

 // Compaction type.
 compactType: ?('vertical' | 'horizontal') = 'vertical';